"She Can't Read"

 What is the CONNECT Reading Library?

 The CONNECT Reading Library is a collection of digital books designed to support meaningful engagement, reduce social isolation, & enhance quality of life.
-The subscription package includes two types of curated materials: Viva Stories (ideal for individuals in the mid stages of dementia) and Insight Articles (ideal for persons who are in the earlier stages of cognitive change).
+The subscription package includes two types of curated materials: Viva Stories (ideal for individuals in the middle stages of dementia) and Insight Articles (ideal for persons who are in the earlier stages of cognitive change).
 All of the stories are available in digital format or as downloadable PDFs.

 Subscriptions Include

-✔ Over 500 stories with discussion questions
+✔ Over 500 stories with built-in discussion questions

 ✔ New content added monthly